SteadyUA/unicorn/README.md

 You can specify a list of local packages.
 In this case, for each package, the command will be executed `composer install`

-#### Options:
-- `-a, --all` Run command for all local packages.
-- `--copy` Packages will be copied instead of symlinks.\
-Only allowed when packages are specified.\
-It is [possible to set options](#copy-install-options) for executing the command `composer install` Useful for deployment.
-- `--no-scripts` Whether to prevent execution of all defined scripts.

 ### composer uni:update

     compose uni:update <packages>...